PanicStation.org

 Do not do these things

-• Do not ignore the letter “to see if it goes away” — missed-hearing issues can escalate quickly.
+• Do not ignore the letter to see if it goes away; missed-hearing or missed-response issues can escalate.

-• Do not call phone numbers, scan QR codes, or use payment links from the letter until you’ve verified them independently.
+• Do not use phone numbers, QR codes, or payment links from the letter until you have checked the court independently.

-• Do not hand over personal details to a caller who contacts you first claiming you “missed court” — call the court back using independently found details.
+• Do not give personal or bank details to someone who contacts you first claiming you missed court; call the court back using official details.

 What to do now

-2. Find the court’s real contact details independently (not from the letter).
+2. Find the real court contact details independently.

 3. Contact the court office and confirm the basics.